2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the article for insight out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.
+Impact: Judges will score the article for impact out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.

 Content Quality: Judges will score the articles, videos or podcasts provided for their quality out of 5, based on writing quality, production values, and entertainment value.